SnowballSH/Avalanche/README.md

 Avalanche is only guaranteed to compile using master branch of Zig.

-Avalanche also has a (currently inactive) lichess account: https://lichess.org/@/IceBurnEngine
+Avalanche also has a lichess account: https://lichess.org/@/IceBurnEngine

 ## Tuning